ROBO-ADVISORS: Who, What and Why We Love them

 All of these episodes, and all the supporting research we have done indicate a 3 central narratives:

-- No fee implementation is the most important for long-term investing
+- No / low fee implementation is of significant importance to long-term investing performance

 - A sub-par strategy you can live with is better than a perfect one you can’t i.e. constantly adjusting